Unipotent Factorization of Vector Bundle Automorphisms: Introduction

-Given a holomorphic map $A$ from a Stein manifold $X$ to $SL_k(\mathbb C)$ it is natural to ask if $A$ can be written as a product of maps into the set of elementary matrices, or (closely related) if $A$ can be written as a product of maps into unipotent subgroups of $SL_k(\mathbb C)$.
-This question, sometimes referred to as Gromov's Wasserstein problem, was suggested by Gromov in \cite{Gro89} as a possible application of his h-principle introduced in the same paper.
+Given a holomorphic map $A$ from a Stein manifold $X$ to $\mathrm{SL}_k(\mathbb C)$ it is natural to ask if $A$ can be written as a product of maps into the set of elementary matrices, or (closely related) if $A$ can be written as a product of maps into unipotent subgroups of $\mathrm{SL}_k(\mathbb C)$.
+This question, sometimes referred to as Gromov's Vaserstein problem, was suggested by Gromov in \cite{Gro89} as a possible application of his h-principle introduced in the same paper.
 In 2012 the question was settled by Ivarsson and Kutzschebauch \cite{IK12}.
 They proved that any holomorphic null-homotopic $\mathrm{SL}_k(\mathbb C)$-valued map on a finite dimensional reduced Stein space can be factorized into a product of holomorphic maps into unipotent subgroups of $\mathrm{SL}_k(\mathbb C)$.
-The proof was based on Wasserstein's result in \cite{Was88} together with a refinement of Gromov's h-principle due to Forstneri\v{c} \cite{For10}.
+The proof was based on Vaserstein's result in \cite{Vas88} together with a refinement of Gromov's h-principle due to Forstneri\v{c} \cite{For10}.

-We would like to propose the following generalization of Gromov's Wasserstein problem: \begin{problem} Let $X$ be a Stein manifold and $V$ a holomorphic vectorbundle over $X$.
+We would like to propose the following generalization of Gromov's Vaserstein problem: \begin{problem} Let $X$ be a Stein manifold and $V$ a holomorphic vector bundle over $X$.
 Assume $S$ is a null-homotopic holomorphic vector bundle automorphism of $V$ of determinant 1.
-Can $S$ be factored into a composition of unipotent holomorphic vector bundle automorphisms of $V$? \end{problem} One motivation for the present paper is the possibility that Theorem~\ref{thm:1} above together with a similar application of the h-principle as in \cite{IK12} can provide a solution to this problem.
+Can $S$ be factored into a composition of unipotent holomorphic vector bundle automorphisms of $V$? \end{problem} A possible application of the present paper is to use Theorem~\ref{thm:1} above together with a similar application of the h-principle as in \cite{IK12} to provide a solution to this problem.